ChildOfJustice/SampleJavaSpringProject/README.md

 Inversion of control (IoC)
-there is an interface and several classes implemebt it in some other class we have dependencies on this interface and at some point we are creating several objects of this interface in code
+there is an interface and several classes implement it in some other class we have dependencies on this interface and at some point we are creating several objects of this interface in code